Welcome to PEDRA

 ========================

-Dielectric Response is a series R-CPE current path.
-Current along a path is limited by the resistance and blocked a capacitance.
-As the frequency changes one path is blocked and current finds the next lower impedance path.
+PEDRA focuses on series R-CPE current paths.
+Current along a path is limited by the resistance and blocked a capacitance as a function of frequency; as the frequency decreases one path is blocked while another and current flows through the next lower impedance path.

 Services